hukkin/cosmospy/README.md

     account_num=11335,
     sequence=0,
     fee=1000,
-    gas=45000,
+    gas=70000,
     memo="",
     chain_id="cosmoshub-3",
     sync_mode="sync",
 )
 tx.add_transfer(recipient="cosmos103l758ps7403sd9c0y8j6hrfw4xyl70j4mmwkf", amount=387000)
+tx.add_transfer(recipient="cosmos1lzumfk6xvwf9k9rk72mqtztv867xyem393um48", amount=123)
 pushable_tx = tx.get_pushable_tx()
 ```
+One or more token transfers can be added to a transaction by calling the `add_transfer` method.

-The value assigned to `pushable_tx` will be a signed transaction in the form of a JSON string.
-The string can be used as request body when calling the `POST /txs` endpoint of the [Cosmos REST API](https://cosmos.network/rpc).
+When the transaction is fully prepared, calling `get_pushable_tx` will return a signed transaction in the form of a JSON string.
+This can be used as request body when calling the `POST /txs` endpoint of the [Cosmos REST API](https://cosmos.network/rpc).